-In accordance with the co-ordinated admission arrangements agreed with Reading Borough Council, applications to The Heights Primary School must be submitted to the child's home Local Authority ('LA'), which may or may not be Reading Borough Council.
-The common application form provided by the LA will need to be completed in order to apply for The Heights Primary School.
+Applications will be processed in accordance with the current coordinated admission scheme - https://brighterfuturesforchildren.org/schools/admissions/arrangements/.
+In accordance with these arrangements, applications to The Heights Primary School must be submitted to the child's home Local Authority ('LA'), which may or may not be Reading Borough Council.
+The common application form provided by the relevant LA will need to be completed in order to apply for The Heights Primary School.